Commandeur De Saint Michel

 Clos Saint Michel Châteauneuf-du-Pape Clairette Blend 2018

 Med to full body Grenache, Syrah Mourvèdre.
 This wine has a little spice with tangy lush red fruit.
-A crisp Pepperyness on the finish. — a year ago
+A crisp Pepperyness on the finish. — 2 years ago

 Michel & Stéphane Ogier (d'Ampuis)